-I am very excited that Ma Te Sai, a Fair Trade handicraft social enterprise, has finally opened a shop in Vientiane.
+I was very excited when Ma Te Sai, a Fair Trade handicraft social enterprise, finally opened a shop in Vientiane.
 Ma Te Sai, which means "where is it from?", was started by Australian Emi Weir in Luang Prabang five years ago.
 Emi works with artisans and women from across Laos to source, design and make beautiful textiles, handicrafts and clothes.

-Ma Te Sai's new shop is sharing space with Houey Hong, a vocational training centre for Lao women in Vientiane.
+Ma Te Sai's shop shares space with Houey Hong, a vocational training centre for Lao women in Vientiane.
 They also make beautiful, handmade products, specialising in silk.
 So you'll be spoilt for choice.
 The shop is called True Colour.

 Fair Trade businesses like Ma Te Sai not only empower women in rural Laos but support the amazing Lao ethnic weaving industry that has existed for hundreds of years.

 Ma Te Sai specialises in cotton textiles and handicrafts that incorporate designs from different Lao ethnic groups.
 Emi works with individual weavers and sewers to create her designs.
 She says she's continually inspired by visiting the weaving villages as the artisans are always coming up with new and interesting styles.

 Ma Te Sai helps women in rural Laos to develop a sustainable income by teaching them sewing and marketing skills, and providing ongoing work.
 They buy materials directly from the artisan or village cooperative so as to support the weavers, farmers and their families.
 As a Fair Trade member, Ma Te Sai ensures that they pay a fair price for both materials and labour, thereby helping to raise the standard of living of rural ethnic weaving communities.

 In Luang Prabang, Lao textiles are everywhere; you can even weave something yourself.